 Discover the Prohibition and Repeal experiences of various States.
 Some were strongholds of temperance sentiment.
 Others were bastions of opposition.
 And of course, there were great variations among others So different states responded in different ways.

-The famous hatchet-wielding Carry Nation became actively involved in prohibition activities in Arkansas early in the twentieth century.
+The famous hatchet-wielding Carry Nation became actively involved in prohibition activities in Arkansas.
 She settled in Eureka Springs, where she lived the rest of her life.

 The state of Arizona had been among the first to ratify National Prohibition.
 But many Arizonians refused to give up their freedom to drink.
 As a result, the law was widely violated.